Overwatch Guide

 Placement matches often feel unpredictable because their underlying calculations aren't transparent.
 However, by grasping the system's metrics during these crucial initial 10 games, you can potentially shift your starting rank by 1–2 full divisions.
 Our roster of multi-season Grandmaster boosters has distilled their knowledge into this comprehensive guide.
 We'll show you how to best approach your placements for an optimal start to the new season.

-What placements truly measure in Overwatch 2
+What Placements Truly Measure in Overwatch 2

 Each season, you'll play 10 placement games for every role.
 These games carry significantly more MMR weight than a standard match—approximately 2.5 times more.
 This means a win during placements can move you about 50 SR equivalent, compared to around 20 SR in a regular game, with losses having a similar impact.